HOW I GOT HERE

 This hit me in the tonsils like a ton of bricks covered in cactuses.
 Ouch.

 I learnt the truth; that talent, hard work ethic, tenacity and a positive attitude is useless in a world full of glass ceilings.
 Society isn't meritocratic.
 Due to my social class, area of residence and (as much as I don't like to admit it) race, I've been on a treadmill since the start.
-I lack certain privileges, industry knowledge, support and connections.
+I lack certain privileges, industry knowledge, access, support and connections.
 People like myself are up against nepotism, systemic oppression and a lack of real opportunities.
 I've been trying to kick down a door...painted onto a brick wall.
 It was both infuriating and consoling, simultaneously.
 At least I'm not to blame.
 As that's when people get suicidal.

 I took many (many) deep breaths, and after smashing then re-building my garden to channel the anger, I got back to analysing my past efforts for further insight.